kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Kubeless Function CRD to be removed

 With the next Kyma release, the `functions.kubeless.io` CRD will be removed.
-As Kyma no longer uses Kubeless, all functions will have to be manually migrated to `functions.serverless.kyma-project.io`.
+As Kyma no longer uses Kubeless, migrate all Functions to `functions.serverless.kyma-project.io` before you start using Kyma 1.14.
+Refer to the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.12/docs/migration-guides/1.11-1.12.md#serverless) for more details.

 ## Backup